Uvic-Robotics-Club/uvic-rover/README.md

 the argument after that blank so that it can build all the custom messages in our workspace

 If this is the first time doing this, there should be an output and your package and msg should be listed

-## Creating new package
-Simply create a new folder with your package name on the same level as the drivetrain folder.
-From here you will create a CMakeLists.txt and package.xml file and populate these accordingly, use previous CMakelists as a template but make sure to add in your dependencies.

 ## Diagram of 2023 Rover
 Below is the minimum viable implementation of the rover